cgwhouse/bootstrap/README.md

 - add vdagent guest package if VM detected in InstallCoreUtilities
 - bookmark places to check for updated versions
 - aisleriot flatpak don't forget
+- aws cli is outdated in gentoo repos